The Beth Lists

 Picture

-The ritzy lakeside entrance was made extra snazzy with the yellow tourist car resting in the shade of the modern (added 1928) porte cochere.
-Looking down at Lake Yellowstone it was fun to imagine the wealthy guests arriving by ship.
+When looking down from the hotel towards at Lake Yellowstone, it was fun to imagine the wealthy guests arriving by ship.
 This was much preferred, since stage coach travel was bumpy and dusty!

 The Lounge